PeterTYLiu/toaster/README.md

 ### ❓ Can I export/embed the model I made?

 You can save the model as JSON and re-import it for viewing in the app.
-As for exporting HTML/CSS, not at the momemnt, but if you want such a feature, you are free to make a pull request!
+As for exporting HTML/CSS, not at the moment, but if you want such a feature, you are free to make a pull request!

 ### ❓ Didn't [Tridiv](http://tridiv.com/) do this like a decade ago?